davidglt/RNNvsHoltWinters/README.md

 * **David Gonzalez** - [RNNvsHoltWinters](https://github.com/RNNvsHoltWinters)

-See also the list of [contributors](https://github.com/RNNvsHoltWinters/contributors) who participated in this project.

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details